 With the BMAT exam soon, it’s important that you make the most of your final preparation.
 Here are some top tips on how to maximise your last revision period!

 Looking for strategies to score highly?
 Our popular one-day course is now streamed live online!Go To BMAT Course

-First of all, give a practice paper a go.
+First of all, read our BMAT guide and then give a practice paper a go.
 Don’t worry about using up the scanty resources available to you in terms of having only a few BMAT sanctioned papers available, and instead try one – this then gives you an exact idea of where your weaknesses are and how much time you should allocate to them for revision.
 There are plenty of practice questions out there on the web and in books all of a similar style – the only difference really is the layout in an exam paper style!
 Don’t be afraid if your first paper doesn’t go as planned, because it’ll give you a really good idea of where your weaknesses are.

 Read about BMAT scores

 With regards to the written section, focus on getting the essay done to time and making some sort of logical conclusion, then try and get it marked by a tutor or teacher if you can.
 Try and practice an essay every few days and on a variety of topics, not just the titles you think you’d pick.
 If you get a difficult paper with titles you don’t like, you’re going to have to be used to writing about things you haven’t necessarily given any thought to before the exam.

 Don’t do all the hard stuff or all the easy stuff at the same time.
 The BMAT revision can be a demoralising task master, so make sure you spread out revising the things you sort of know against the things you don’t know- that way you always know you can do something and you don’t end up feeling like the exam is impossible.
 If you really struggle with remembering formulas for physics but know your biology skills are top-notch, try and do a bit of both.